imraunn/Hyperparameter-Optimization-using-EA/README.md

 # Hyperparameter Optimization using Evolutionary Algorithm

 This repository contains Python code for hyperparameter optimization using an evolutionary algorithm.
 The algorithm aims to find optimal hyperparameters for a given machine learning classifier using the F1 score as the metric.
+This code is inspired by Alexander Osipenko's repository: https://github.com/subpath/neuro-evolution/

 ## Usage